Department of Mathematics

 IDEAs in Action General Education logoMATH 152.
 Calculus for Business and Social Sciences.
 3 Credits.

 An introductory survey of differential and integral calculus with emphasis on techniques and applications of interest for business and the social sciences.
 This is a terminal course and not adequate preparation for MATH 232.
-A student cannot receive credit for this course after receiving credit for MATH 231 or 241.
+A student cannot receive credit for this course after receiving credit for MATH 231.

 Rules & Requirements